 IBS affects everyone differently, so it’s important to keep track of what you eat and what causes flare-ups.
-With that said, there are a few common foods that are most likely to cause symptoms of IBS and affect many of the clients that I work with at the Clairmont Digestive Clinic:
+With that said, there are a few common foods that are most likely to cause symptoms of IBS and affect many of the clients that I work with.

 Lactose is the sugar found in dairy products and and can be tough to digest for many individuals.
 Studies show that small amounts of lactose may be okay for those suffering with IBS while large amounts can cause digestive distress.
 Find out where else lactose can be lurking.

 Wheat contains gluten (a protein) and fructans (short-chained sugars) which can be poorly digestive by many people with IBS, thus causing symptoms.
 Consumption of these potential triggers can cause serious digestive distress, so it’s best to limit or avoid.

 We’ve all been told to eat our vegetables.
 Unfortunately, for those of us with IBS, some vegetables may actually be causing digestive symptoms.
 Sulphurous vegetables including onions, garlic, broccoli, cauliflower, asparagus, Brussels sprouts, and cabbage contain high amounts of sulphur, which can produce gas and cause flatulence, boating and distension.

 Alcohol is a gut stimulant, along with caffeine and nicotine, and causes your digestive tract to move things through much more quickly.
 For those suffering with IBS, this can create a lot of problems.
 Reducing or eliminating alcoholic beverages can greatly improve your symptoms.
 Learn more about Alcohol That Doesn’t Make Your Belly Ache.